As turbine backlogs stretch into the next decade, the grid (and the AI industry) are entering a new era of scarcity.

 - Selective transmission upgrades

-These solutions won’t just support the grid, they’ll define the economics of AI infrastructure for the next decade.
+These pathways won't just support the grid - they'll define how buyers structure power procurement for the next decade.

 Smartland Energy's View

-This turbine crunch makes one thing clear: AI infrastructure isn’t just software, it’s steel, substations, and sovereign megawatts.
-Smartland Energy continues to monitor where next-gen compute and resilient power converge, especially in grid challenged and high growth regions.
+This turbine crunch makes one thing clear: AI infrastructure isn't just software - it's steel, substations, and sovereign megawatts.
+Smartland Energy continues to monitor where next-gen compute and resilient power converge, especially in grid-challenged and high-growth regions.
+Our modular RICE topology is particularly well-suited to a market where large-frame turbine lead times stretch past 2028.

-If you’re watching AI, you should be watching energy even closer.
+If you're watching AI, you should be watching power procurement even closer.